javajuice1337/RustPlusBot/README.md

   <li><code>getTimeDifference(date)</code> Get the time difference for a date<ul><li><b>date</b>: The date object</li><b>returns</b>: the date difference in seconds</li></ul></li>
   <li><code>getTimeDisplay(time)</code> Get the time display for time<ul><li><b>time</b>: The time in seconds</li><b>returns</b>: a string representing the time</li></ul></li>
 </ul>

+## Plugin Publishing:

+You can publish your plugin when you are done making any major changes to it by clicking the Publish tab in the Plugin Studio.
+You have the option of making it a public plugin for others to use with their bot.
+There will be a review of your plugin after submitting which could take several days.
+If your plugin is accepted for publishing, you will then be able to select it in the Plugin settings for your bot and install it.

 ## Links: